Did God Allow Noah To Eat Meat?

 “How long will you defend the unjust and show partiality to the wicked?
 Defend the cause of the weak and fatherless; maintain the rights of the poor and oppressed.
 Rescue the weak and needy; deliver them from the hand of the wicked…I said YOU ARE GODS; you are ALL SONS OF THE MOST HIGH.
 But you will DIE like mere men” [verses 2-7].

-This psalm depicts the Heavenly Council in session.
-All the gods - rulers of the 72 nations - are assembled before the Most High.
+This psalm depicts the heavenly council in session.
+All the gods - rulers of the 72 nations [based on Greek Septuagint] - are assembled before the Most High.
 He accuses them of misconduct and tells them that even though they are ALL HIS SONS and therefore DIVINE, they will die just like mere men.
 Many bible commentators are aware of this.
-They are aware that these gods - the Sons of God - [Most High] were members of the Divine Council which was presided by the Most High.
+They are aware that these gods - the sons of El - were members of the Divine Council which was presided by the Most High.
 Nelson’s New Bible Dictionary, art.
 Sons of God, on p.
 1194, says:

 “The sons of God presented themselves before God in what might be called a HEAVENLY ASSEMBLY.”